One of the questions we are so often asked about health and safety software, is whether it will save the business money.

 Test management tools help you:

-- Gather invaluable stats about incidents including the total number raised, whether they are open or closed, the number of incidents with each status and the average open time.
+Gather invaluable stats about incidents including the total number of incidents reported, whether they are open or closed, the number of incidents with each status and the average open time.

 Why is this helpful?

 Your organization’s business process relies on your reacting and responding to incidents in a timely, effective manner.
 An incident may start in the field, but the response will be decided away from the field.
 A comprehensive commercial test management tool helps ensure that all relevant stakeholders have the data and facts necessary to formulate the ideal response.
 You’ll never miss an important field event when you invest in a commercial test management tool.

 At a senior management level, test management tools offer three main benefits to any organization.